-If you see a threatening character on your doorbell camera monitor you can yell out, "Stay back! -- Don't try anything, I have a garden gnome and I'm not aftaid to use it!"
+If you detect a threatening character on your doorbell camera monitor you can yell out, "Stay back! -- Don't try anything, I have a garden gnome and I'm not afraid to use it!"
 That proclamation should send anyone with half a bit of sense scurrying on their way.

-Some time ago I read a news item about a grandmother in Wadebridge, England, who was alarmed by the sound of an intruder on her roof reacted instictively to protect her property.
+Some time ago a grandmother in Wadebridge, England, who was alarmed by the sound of an intruder on her roof reacted instictively to protect her property.
 "I grabbed the first thing that came to hand — one of my garden gnomes — and hurled it at him, and hit him," she recalled.

 The culprit was blind-sided, and as he lay there screaming in pain, the woman went into the house and armed herself with a rolling pin, since she didn't want to damage another gnome.
 The police were alerted by neighbors and the offender was arrested.

-After reading about this incident, I now see the logical sense of having garden gnomes protecting your house.
-Previously I had thought of them as mere whimsical, silly and somewhat tasteless garden decorations, rather than granny-guided missiles.
+As evidenced by this incident, one can see the logical sense of having garden gnomes protecting your house.
+Intruders are likely to think of gnomes as mere whimsical, silly and somewhat tasteless garden decorations, rather than granny-guided missiles.

 Garden gnome defense has its detractors.
-Certain groups will protest the right of garden owners to make such self-defense uses, or any uses outside of hunting and sporting competitions, illegal.
+Certain groups protest the right of garden owners to employ gnomes for self-defense.
+According to these opponents any gnome uses other than hunting and sporting competitions should be illegal.

 Convincing people that any law-abiding citizen has a right to keep and to arm themselves with gnomes will be an uphill battle.
 Many homeowners already have the little pointy-headed figures firmly established in their gardens and have become quite attached to them.
 Besides becoming a part of the culture many people have sentimental attachments to their gnomes and would feel very distraught if they had to throw them and risk breakage.

-An advocate of the national gnome defense group has made the usual argument, saying that he never lets his children throw gnomes at each other unless they have been educated in gnome safety and are supervised by a responsible adult.
+Advocates of the National Gnome Defense Association make the usual arguments, saying that they never let children throw gnomes at each other unless they have been educated in gnome safety and are supervised by a responsible adult.

 "Gnomes injuries are extremely rare," said one gnome collector, " Mostly they are used for sport, enjoyment or collecting."
 His references to the historical importance of gnomes cannot be ignored.
 His personal collection includes a mooning and tinkling gnome as well as the other more traditionally posed examples.

-There may be some future legislation to make carrying a concealed garden gnome punishable by law but this is a matter of conjecture since even with a specially designed holster they are quite hard to conceal.
+The day may come when legislation makes carrying a concealed garden gnome punishable by law, but this is a matter of conjecture since even with a specially designed holster they are quite difficult to conceal.

 Some scholars say that early examples of garden gnomes date back to the Old Egyptian Empire, over 4,000 years ago .
 More modern incarnations seems to have spread across Europe starting in 19th century Germany.
 They are almost always small, bearded and topped with a pointy red cap.
 The word, oddly enough, comes from the Greek "gnomê" which means intelligence.

-In some neighborhoods it can be dangerous to go out at night, even in your own yard, without having some way to protect yourself.
-A self-defense garden gnome may save your life or the life of a loved one while severely disabling a burglar.
+In some neighborhoods it can be dangerous to go out at night, even in your own yard, without having a way to protect yourself.
+A self-defense garden gnome may save your life or the life of a loved one while severely disabling a criminal.

 When traveling away from your own property, it might be wise to carry a gnome in a custom designed garden gnome holster made of ballistic grade ripstop nylon in colors to coordinate with your usual outerwear.

-So armed, you can feel prepared if you meet a mugger, car-jacker, attack dog, or wild animal.
+So armed, you can feel prepared if you meet a mugger, car-jacker, attack dog, wild animal or ignomeinious neighbor.

 The user's velcro secured security strap is released by a second flick of the wrist and the gnome falls comfortably into the hands of the user in a natural throwing position.

 A little practice is recommended, if you want to perfect your throwing technique.
-Use the fully-weighted, unbreakable types in the beginning.
+Use the fully-weighted, unbreakable types to perfect your style and proficiency.